True Colours (Split Enz album)

 True Colours is the fifth studio album released by New Zealand band Split Enz, and was their first major commercial success.
-Released on 21 January 1980, the album featured more pronounced contributions from co-lead singer and songwriter Neil Finn than previous releases.
-The album's New Zealand and Australian number 1 single, "I Got You", which also broke them internationally, is credited to him.
+Released on June 25, 1980, the album featured more pronounced contributions from co-lead singer and songwriter Neil Finn than previous releases.
+The album's New Zealand and Australian number 1 single, "I Got You", which was also their international break-out song, is credited to him.
 The US release of the album featured "Shark Attack" and "I Got You" in reversed positions due to the latter's success on the single charts.

 Details

 Tim Finn said, "We had been playing so many shows, so the band were very tight.
 It was like everything was starting to line up to make a really powerful record."
 Noel Crombie added, "We'd had a rough time up to that in England, and I think we're really just raring to go.
 We came back to Melbourne and recorded the album and it just felt it was a new beginning."

 Tim Finn later said of recording, "David Tickle was supremely confident, almost arrogant, but he gave us something to bounce off.
 Half the time we didn't even like him.
 He wasn't some svengali who sprinkled the fairy dust.
 He was mostly a good engineer."

 Originally, the band thought "Missing Person" to be the album's standout track, not realizing "I Got You" would become the hit.
 "I Hope I Never" was mixed differently for the Australian single release, with strengthened percussion.
 "Nobody Takes Me Seriously", "What's the Matter with You" and "Poor Boy" were released as singles in the northern hemisphere.

 A synthesizer melody played in "I Wouldn't Dream of It" was first introduced in an early Split Enz recording, aptly titled "The Instrumental".